Foursheepsir/chrome_ai/PROJECT_STORY.md

    - Users immediately understand what it does
    - Acronyms that guide usage are powerful

+4. **Think and Test as a Real User**
+   - We built this as a **production-ready product**, not just a demo
+   - Considered countless edge cases real users would encounter:
+     - What if they refresh mid-generation?
+     - What if they click outside by mistake?
+     - What if they open the same page in 5 tabs?
+     - What if the page content changes after generating summary?
+   - A polished demo might work for 80% of cases
+   - A real product must handle the other 20% gracefully
+   - **This difference defines user trust**

 ### Research Insights

 **On Information Entropy**